2003 Meteor Awards

+The 2003 Meteor Music Awards were hosted by comedian Dara Ó Briain.
+It was the third edition of Ireland's national music awards.
+Actors Colin Farrell, Colm Meaney, and Stephen Rea were among the presenters.

 Performances

 There were performances on the night from the ill-fated Irish pop group Six who performed the song "After the Gold Rush", Tom Jones, The Thrills, B2K, Alabama 3, Samantha Mumba, Westlife, and Sinéad O'Connor.